osuTitanic/titanic/services/jobs/internal/tasks/README.md

 ### Using Task Options

-The service will allow other cli flag combinations as well and try its best to parse them:
+The service will try its best to parse various flag combinations:

 ```sh
 go run ./services/jobs/cmd/cli -name users_cleanup -batch-size 250